matchmore/tech-blog/20180416/README.md

 We're also releasing it to the AppStore.

 ## To sum it up
 There're quite some tools out there to make your app efficient.
-It may require some digging, but it definitely worth it.
-For all these years Apple made real effort to provide well-designed mechanisms that are both safe for the user and powerful enough for the developer.
+It may require some digging, but it's definitely worth it.
+For all these years Apple made real effort to provide well-designed mechanisms that are both safe for the user and powerful for the developer.